 Perspectives

-The first potential source of this type of self-care cynicism involves perspective.
+The self-care paradox begins with personal perspectives.
 One of my very favorite representations of perspective is the image of two people standing on either side of the number six.

 The Self-Care Paradox

 So, let’s dig in and explore this idea more closely.
-What is the self-care paradox?
-That self-care is both selfless and selfish.
+The self-care paradox is that self-care can be both selfless and selfish.

 On one hand, it makes perfect sense that tending to your own needs is selfless.
-I mean, when you’re well-rested, well-nourished, and operating at your best, you have a heck of a lot more to offer your family and community, right?
+For example, you can give more to your family and community when you’re well-rested, well-nourished, and operating at your best.

 So, let’s revisit the question: is self-care selfless, selfish, or both?
 To answer that, we’ll need to take a closer look at these two labels.